Joey Mantia: Personal life

 Mantia is an investor and owner in Coffee Lab, a coffee shop located on the University of Utah campus.
 In his free time, Mantia taught himself to play piano.
+His partner is Belgian short track speed skater Hanne Desmet.

 Sponsorships

 Mantia has appeared in XFINITY commercials, and a Giorgio Armani short film entitled The Scent of Life by Acqua di Giò – Joey Mantia – Episode 2.